punchout-catalogs/magento2-cookie/README.txt

-Punchout_Cookie module allows Magento2 to work in iframe by setting SameSite=Note to an each cookie.
+Punchout_Cookie module allows Magento2 untill `2.4.3` version to work in iframe by setting `SameSite=Note` parameter to cookies.

 Installation: